JaPrad/JaPatGitHub/README.md

 ### Hey there 👋 Smile please 😁

 I'm a 16-year-old in high school.
 I'm damn passionate about building stuff that solve people's problems.
-Hence, with my project [GamifyingEdu](https://github.com/JaPatGitHub/GamifyingEdu), I'm currently working to solve a problem I myself face - boring methods of teaching concepts at school which make them look pointless.
+Hence, with my project [GamifyingEdu](https://github.com/JaPatGitHub/GamifyingEdu), I'm currently working to solve a problem I myself face - boring teaching methods at school which makes learning feel pointless to students.

 I'm currently learning JavaScript with a focus on creative coding and physics simulations in [p5.js](https://p5js.org).
 I also know some python.
-I plan to further extend my skills in  web development & ML.
+I plan to further extend my skills in  Web Development & Machine Learning.
 I'm an open-source enthusiast and currently contribute to [Exercism](https://exercism.org).

 PS: Feel free to email me at japrad26@gmail.com.
 Would love to talk!!